SmallImprovements/react-redux-composable-list/docs/features/Select.md

 ## Configuration:

 The configuration allows you to define selected items on initialization.
-In order to select the items with the `id: '1'` and `id: '2'`, you would use the configuration object `{ ids: ['1', '2'] }`.
+In order to select the items with the `id: '1'` and `id: '2'`, you would use the configuration `withSelectables({ ids: ['1', '2'] })`.

 ## More Enhancements and Combinations